rabbitmq/rabbitmq-server/deps/amqp10_client/README.md

 {amqp10_event, {connection, ConnectionPid, {closed, Why}}}
 ```

-`Why` could be `normal` or contain a description of an error that occured
+`Why` could be `normal` or contain a description of an error that occurred
 and resulted in the closure of the connection.

 Likewise sessions and links have similar events using a similar format.